chaimleib/intervaltree/README.rst

 ==============

     NB: This is a straight fork of `PyIntervalTree by Chaim-Leib Halbert <https://github.com/MusashiAharon/PyIntervalTree>`_.
-    This fork adds some tests and registers the package at PyPI as `PyIntervalTree <https://pypi.python.org/PyIntervalTree>`_.
+    This fork adds some tests, fixes some bugs, registers the package at PyPI as `PyIntervalTree <https://pypi.python.org/PyIntervalTree>`_, adds a ``intervaltree.bio`` package with some utilities for bioinformatics needs (see below).
     Some further maintenance or updates might still be possible, and eventually the fork could merge into the original (depending on the original author's opinion).

 A mutable, self-balancing interval tree.
 Queries may be by point, by range overlap, or by range envelopment.

 This library was designed to allow tagging text and time intervals, where the intervals include the lower bound but not the upper bound.

 Installation
 ------------